tranhan1405/tranhan1405.github.io/_posts/2024-06-25-impact-sound-level.md

 - International Standard Organization.
 ISO 140-7: "Acoustics - Measurement of sound insulation in buildings and of building elements - Part 7: Field measurements of impact sound insulation of floors."
 - Korean Standard KS F 2863: "Field measurement of floor impact sound insulation."

+By following these steps and applying the outlined formulas, researchers and engineers can accurately evaluate and classify the impact sound levels in various building environments.